CSStarfish/Class-Responses/July14Response.md

 ![Snippet 2](July14Snippet.PNG)

-***The image below depicts the convolved imaged used, prior to pooling
+***The image below is a copy of the second convolved image from Part A, prior to pooling**

 ![Second Filter](SecondFilter.png)